recette-lemon/DiscordTheme/README.md

 Fork of Manuel's thing to support linux.
 Bash replacements for the batch files, and directory structure fixed for linux.

-Tested and seems to be working on Manjaro and Ubuntu and Arch Linux.
+Tested and seems to be working on Manjaro, Ubuntu, and Arch Linux.

 I'll get around to replacing the rest of the batch files in a bit.